-The Plan presents, in the Statement of Changes in Net Assets Available for Benefits, the net appreciation in the fair value of its investments, which consists of the realized gains or losses and the unrealized gains or losses on those investments based on the value of the assets at the beginning of the Plan year or at the time of purchase during the year.
+The Plan presents, in the Statement of Changes in Net Assets Available for Benefits, the net depreciation in the fair value of its investments, which consists of the realized gains or losses and the unrealized gains or losses on those investments based on the value of the assets at the beginning of the Plan year or at the time of purchase during the year.

-In accordance with the Accounting Standards Codification Topic ("ASC") 962-325 "Reporting of Investment Contracts held by Health and Welfare Plans and Defined Contribution Plans," the statements of net assets available for benefits present an investment contract at fair value, as well as an additional line item showing an adjustment of the fully benefit-responsive contract from fair value to contract value.
+In accordance with the Accounting Standards Codification Topic ("ASC") 962-325 "Reporting of Investment Contracts held by Health and Welfare Plans and Defined Contribution Plans," the statements of net assets available for benefits present the common collective trust fund at fair value, and an additional line item is presented representing the adjustment from fair value to contract value.
 The statement of changes in net assets available for benefits is presented on a contract value basis.